kptdev/kpt/site/content/en/concepts/functions/_index.md

 <img src="https://storage.googleapis.com/kpt-functions/docs/run.gif">

-KPT functions can be run locally or as part of a CI/CD pipeline.
+Config functions can be run locally or as part of a CI/CD pipeline.

-In GitOps workflows, KPT functions read and write configuration files from a Git repo.
-Changes to the system authored by humans and mutating KPT functions are reviewed before being committed to the repo.
-KPT functions can be run as pre-commit or post-commit steps to validate configurations before they are applied to a cluster.
+In GitOps workflows, config functions read and write configuration files from a Git repo.
+Changes to the system authored by humans and mutating config functions are reviewed before being committed to the repo.
+Config functions can be run as pre-commit or post-commit steps to validate configurations before they are applied to a cluster.

 ## Why Functions